(Corrects analyst's name in 12th paragraph to Smith from Cox)

 The state's ban "only serves to unfairly restrict patient access," the company said in a statement late Thursday.
 "Ultimately, the ban on the prescription medication will add to patient suffering in the state," it added.

-Massachusetts Governor Deval Patrick announced the Zohydro ban in a speech on Thursday, formally declaring a public health emergency stemming from the abuse of opioids in the New England state.
+Massachusetts Governor Deval Patrick announced the Zohydro ban in a speech on Thursday, formally declaring a public health emergency resulting from the abuse of opioids in the New England state.

-It is the latest salvo in the ongoing battle over Zohydro's launch as the United States grapples with a wave of abuse of opioids, a class of drugs that includes not only powerful prescription painkillers but also heroin.
+It is the latest salvo in the ongoing battle over Zohydro's launch as the U.S. grapples with a wave of abuse of opioids, a class of drugs that includes not only powerful prescription painkillers but also heroin.

-On Friday, shares of the San Diego, California-based company were down 6.7 percent in afternoon trade on the Nasdaq.
+On Friday, shares of the San Diego, California-based company were down 4 percent in early afternoon trade on the Nasdaq.

 The federal Food and Drug Administration approved Zohydro last year over the objections of its advisory panel, which expressed concerns about the potential for abuse.